-Part One in 'Keeping children safe in education 2020' sets out information about specific forms of abuse and safeguarding issues.
-All school staff who work directly with our children will read this and if they have concerns about a child's welfare speak to the DSL (or deputy) immediately.
+Annex B of 'Keeping Children Safe in Education 2021' provides additional information about specific forms of abuse and safeguarding issues.
+All school staff who work directly with our children will read this annex and if they have concerns about a child's welfare speak to the DSL (or deputy) immediately.